migalabs/armiarma/README.md

 ### Supported networks
 Currently supported protocols:
 ```
 Ethereum 2      Different networks or forks can be crawled by defining the 'ForkDigest' in the 'config.json' file
+Gnosis          Gnosis fork from the Eth2 Network.
+Add '56fdb5e0' Gnosis ForkDigest in 'config.file' to discover and crawl the network.
 ```

 ### Custom configuration of the tool